There has been no change to the rights and status of EU nationals in the UK, and UK nationals in the EU, as a result of the referendum.

 Make a claim

-You must be within 4 months and 4 days of your State Pension age to claim.
+You must be within 4 months of your State Pension age to claim.

 To claim your pension, you can either:

 - contact the International Pension Centre

 - send the international claim form to the International Pension Centre (the address is on the form)

 If you live part of the year abroad